 Melt the chocolate and dip to coat the cookies.

-Don’t judge these cookies by my not-so-perfect semi round shapes.
-I’m terrible with this sort of thing.
+Don’t judge these cookies by my not-so-perfect semi-round shapes.
+I’m terrible at this sort of thing.

 These cookies may not look as pretty and perfect but they almost taste better than the original cookies.
 GASP!